WELL? DOES IT?

 In 2003, he was deployed as a Civil Affairs Officer to Iraq, where his soldiers rebuilt medical clinics, mosques, and schools around Baghdad International Airport.

 After his tour, Ready received a Master’s Degree in Information Security and Assurance from Norwich University.
-He is also a Mission Continues Alumnus, and now, a published author.
+He is also a Mission Continues Alumnus, and a published author.
 Currently, he is pursuing a Certificate in Terrorism Studies at the Handa Centre for the Study of Terrorism and Political Violence, located at the University of St. Andrews in Scotland.
-In 2010, John Ready was interviewed about his experiences in Iraq, specifically about how humanitarian aid contributes to our national security - check out the footage here.
+In 2010, John Ready was interviewed on CNN about his experiences in Iraq, specifically about how humanitarian aid contributes to our national security – WATCH THE FOOTAGE HERE.

 Of many things, John Ready is an author who wrote a chronicle of the beginning of the Iraq War, when the US Military was flush with its success in toppling the regime of Saddam Hussein.
 The victory became tarnished as warring political and tribal factions transformed the “Land Between Two Rivers” into the Superbowl for terrorism.